inferless/Codellama-7B/README.md

-# Codellama - 34b with GPTQ
+# Codellama - 7b with AWQ
 Code Llama is a collection of pretrained and fine-tuned generative text models ranging in scale from 7 billion to 34 billion parameters.
-This is the repository for the 34B Python specialist version.
+This is the repository for the 7B Python specialist version.
 This model is designed for general code synthesis and understanding.

 ---
 ## Prerequisites